Cecil Frederick Robertson

-Dr. Cecil Frederick Robertson FRCS (9 April 1884 – 16 March 1913) was an English Baptist missionary and a fellow of the Royal College of Surgeons of England who helped operate the Sianfu (Xi'an) Hospital, later renamed the Jenkins-Robertson Memorial Hospital, in the Shaanxi of China.
-Robertson was best known for his treatment of civilians and rebel soldiers in the Chinese Revolution of 1911, as well as his aid in the establishment of a Red Cross League and a Hospital for Disabled Soldiers in Shaanxi.
+Cecil Frederick Robertson FRCS (9 April 1884 – 16 March 1913) was an English Baptist missionary and a fellow of the Royal College of Surgeons of England who helped operate the Sianfu (Xi'an) Hospital, later renamed the Jenkins–Robertson Memorial Hospital, in the Shaanxi Province of China.
+Robertson was best known for his treatment of civilians and rebel soldiers in the 1911 Revolution, as well as his aid in the establishment of a Red Cross league and a hospital for disabled soldiers in Shaanxi.

 Background and education

 Early life

 Robertson was raised in a religious household.
 During his childhood, Robertson's parents had hoped that at least one of their three children would become a missionary.
 In 1897, at the age of thirteen, he and his brother decided to devote themselves to Christianity at Christ Church under the ministry of F. B. Meyer.

-As a child Robertson was described as "a bright and happy boy" with a "distinguished career that lay before him."
+As a child, Robertson was described as "a bright and happy boy" with a "distinguished career that lay before him".
 He was enrolled in the Mercers' School in September 1895, where he was elected a Foundation Scholar in 1897.
-In 1898 he passed the Junior Cambridge Local.
+In 1898, he passed the Junior Cambridge Local.